censorship-no-archive/ceno1/doc/errorConditions.md

 If the RR cannot connect to the BI to request bundles be stored, it should ping the BI periodically and ignore requests to create new bundles until it succeeds in establishing a connection to the BI.
-The RR should also ping the BI at startup.

 ### RR cannot load